CSSUoB/cssuob.github.io/about.md

 learn new things.
 Each year we encourage members to get involved with hackathons since it's a great way to learn, build and share.

-If you're looking to find out a bit more about hackathons, have a look at the [UK Hackathon Wiki](https://hack.athon.uk),  which also has a calendar of all student hackathons happening around the UK.
+If you're looking to find out a bit more about hackathons, head over to our [hackathon page](/hackathons)!

+Also, have a look at the [UK Hackathon Wiki](https://hack.athon.uk),  which also has a calendar of all student hackathons happening around the UK.

 Also, the [Major League Hacking website](https://mlh.io) has some great information about hackathons, and events going on.